ember-learn/ember-blog/source/2019-09-20-ember-3-13-released.md

 While these APIs are stable, not all Octane features are compatible with popular addons yet.
 We are also still updating documentation, and important tools like the Ember Inspector do not yet work with some Octane features.

 In Ember 3.14, Octane will be the recommended way to use Ember and new apps will have Octane's optional features enabled by default.
-The guides and tutorials will show Octane examples, and codemods will be available to help users migrate to Octane.
+The [guides](https://octane-guides-preview.emberjs.com/release/) and [tutorial](https://octane-guides-preview.emberjs.com/release/tutorial/00-part-1/) will show Octane examples, and codemods will be available to help users migrate to Octane.

 ---